 You will experience all of the must see highlights of Scotland, including the Isle of Skye, Loch Ness, Ben Nevis, both the Cairngorm and Trossachs National Parks, Eilean Donan Castle and a Scotch Whisky Distillery!

-Breathtaking scenery, beautiful Highland Lochs, mountains and glens, ancient castles and historical sites, large vibrant cities and stunning film and TV locations.
+In a small group mini bus you will see breathtaking scenery, beautiful Highland Lochs, mountains and glens, ancient castles and historical sites, large vibrant cities and stunning film and TV locations.
 In just 5 days we’ll show you all of these, plus more – all led by our entertaining and knowledgeable Hairy Coo Driver Guide.

 You’ll be amazed at the varied landscapes and experiences this tour has to offer.
 From the City of Glasgow, the Bonnie Banks of Loch Lomond and the ancient standing stones of Kilmartin, to Oban – the seafood capital of Scotland.